zachvalenta/jvns.ca/source/_posts/2014-08-05-pair-programming-is-amazing-except-when-its-not.markdown

 * "if you feel like someone will see you as less competent for voicing your thoughts, I'd rather code by myself" - [@hsjuju2](http://twitter.com/hsjuju2)
-* "I think the social rules of [Hacker School] make pairing a lot more helpful and fun." - [@hsjuju2](http://twitter.com/hsjuju2)
+* "I think the social rules of [Recurse Center] make pairing a lot more helpful and fun." - [@hsjuju2](http://twitter.com/hsjuju2)
 * "yeah it really has to be a safe space.
 Done among people who trust and respect one another.
 It also builds trust and respect." -